Haviland Morris

-Haviland Morris (born September 14, 1959) is an American film, television, and Broadway actress, who currently works in real estate.
+Haviland Morris (born September 14, 1959) is an American film, television, and Broadway actress, best known for playing Caroline Mulford in Sixteen Candles, who currently works in real estate.

-Early life

-Morris was born in Loch Arbour, New Jersey and spent much of her childhood in Hong Kong and Singapore.
-Her father worked in the electronics industry.
-Morris studied acting at Purchase College, where she graduated in 1982.
-She was also a classmate of Stanley Tucci.

 Career

 Haviland Morris is most famous for her role as Caroline Mulford in Sixteen Candles.
 She was also in Madonna's Who's That Girl (1987) and Gremlins 2: The New Batch (1990).

 Morris played Karen Pruitt in Home Alone 3 in 1997 and Dr. Claire Baxter on One Life to Live from 2001–2003.
 She provided the voice for Michelle Payne in the popular video game Max Payne.
 She has appeared in three Law & Order series (Law & Order, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent), as well as Sex and the City and other shows.
 In 2007, she appeared in the independent film Cherry Crush.
 In 2008, she made several appearances on One Tree Hill as a counselor.

+In 2023, Morris returned to the Gremlins franchise with a supporting role in Gremlins: Secrets of the Mogwai.